Louise Milligan: Early life and education

-Born in Dublin, Ireland, Louise Milligan grew up in the Roman Catholic faith.
+Born in Dublin, Ireland, Louise Milligan grew up in the Roman Catholic faith, but says she no longer follows that religion.
 She moved with her family to Australia when she was six.

 She graduated from Monash University in Melbourne with an arts/law degree.
+She later took a graduate diploma in journalism at RMIT University.

 Career

 Journalism

-Early in her career she was High Court reporter for The Australian.
+Early in her career Milligan was High Court reporter for The Australian.
 She subsequently spent seven years reporting for Seven News, where she specialised in freedom of information, before joining ABC News.

 In 2015 Milligan travelled to Indonesia to cover the executions of "Bali Nine" group members Andrew Chan and Myuran Sukumaran, and after that covered the Royal Commission into Institutional Responses to Child Sexual Abuse in Ballarat.
 She reported on the allegations of sexual abuse against George Pell for ABC Television's 7.30.

 In March 2024, Milligan reported for Four Corners on a toxic culture for female staff at Cranbrook School in Sydney as it prepared to transition from boys only to co-ed.

 As of May 2024 Milligan is an investigative reporter the ABC TV program Four Corners.